tytydraco/yessleep/out/I_Worked_As_A_Flight_Attendant_Back_In_1994_But_Something_Happened_That_Made_Me_Quit.md

 Anyway, it was during my 2nd month there, that Tasha went missing.

-The police were called in.

-Her parents even hired a private investigator but to no avail.
+The police were called in and her parents even hired a private investigator but to no avail.

 After Tasha went missing though, inexplicable things began to happen on the plane.